Cleveland Clinic logo

 Diagnosis and Tests

 A blood test called a complete blood count (CBC) can diagnose anemia.
-This blood test is often done at one of your first prenatal appointments.
+Your provider usually orders this test at one of your first prenatal appointments.

 Your healthcare provider uses the CBC to analyze:

-• If you are low in vitamins B12 and B9.
+• If you’re low in vitamins B12 and B9

 Management and Treatment

-Treatment for anemia during pregnancy depends on the severity.
+Treatment for anemia depends on how serious it is.
 If you have:

 Advertisement